StableMoney.dev

 compliance

-CorporateTypical centralized stable pattern — mint/burn/freeze; read verified source after addresses are confirmed.Admin key compromise is catastrophic; freeze risk for users.
+CorporateTypical centralized stable pattern — mint, burn, and freeze admin functions; read verified source before integrating.Admin key compromise is catastrophic; freeze risk for users.
+No formal smart contract audit from a recognized firm publicly disclosed.

 EIP / ERC support matrix

-Standards support for USD1.
+Standards & compliance support for USD1.
 Click an EIP to jump to the global deep-dive section.

 StandardStatusNotes